alankrantas/monaco-python-live-editor/README.md

 A simple demonstration to wrap [`@monaco-editor/react`](https://www.npmjs.com/package/@monaco-editor/react) combined with [`Pyodide`](https://pyodide.org/en/stable/index.html) to create a basic online Python editor component with a few additional packages supported.
 The React app is [created/built by Vite](https://vitejs.dev/) and deployed to GitHub Pages using Github Actions.

+`/src/data/pyodide-settings.json` defines the Pyodide version/path and packages that will be installed.

 ## Development

 ### `yarn`